Listed here are oral history interviews with thirty individuals who were residents of Franklin County and

 Copies of many of these tapes are now located at the New York Historical Association in Cooperstown and

 with most of the tapes and transcrips are located in Special Collections at the Feinberg Library at the State University of New York at Plattsburg.
-Below is a
+Below is a listing of these tapes and transcripts and where they are held.

 Background to Franklin County oral history tapes and transcripts